 The Bristol Cable

-The Bristol Cable is a media co-operative – created and owned by over 1500 (and counting) people in the city.
+The Bristol Cable is a media co-operative – created and owned by over 1,600 (and counting) paying members in the city.
 We’re working to redefine media, making it challenging, relevant and accountable to local people.
 You can join the co-op here.

 There are several ways to get involved in The Bristol Cable!